 The first thing you do is: Throw out classroom routine and lesson plans.
 Let curiosity guide the day.
 It’s OK to have goals or a curriculum or teachers — if that’s what motivates the day — but be prepared to drop all of those to follow a child’s interest, to extend a particular learning endeavor.

 Oh — and don’t worry about following rules.

-If you’re still wondering how to unschool, you might want to try one of the many online options that help your students explore their interests and make connections.
+If you’re still wondering how to unschool, you might want to try one of the many online options that help your students explore their interests and make connections like Malaysia online igcse tuition.
 A good option is Tracy Hanson’s Matrix of a Learner (click link for an image), called by some the Montessori of Online Education.
 Hanson, CEO of Next General Global Education (NGGE) and creator of the Matrix, presents to international audiences on how to use the Matrix to allow curiosity to drive education content.
 For parents interested in starting a home-based unschooling program, Hanson suggests:

 - don’t make subject mastery the goal; make it the joy of learning

 - crowd-source learning by turning to the child’s family, friends, community, and world

 - let children ask questions from what is happening in the world, seek answers from readily-available resources